A guest post by Friend of Gaywheels, Michael Oroszi:

 4. Vehicle history reports

 Get the vehicle history report for any car that you are seriously considering.
 Autocheck and Carfax are greate sources.
 Vehicles listed on eBay Motors that are newer than 1981 come with a free Autocheck report.
 The folks at Popular Mechanics put out a pretty good vehicle checklist when you’re ready to inspect your car.

 5. The test drive

 This is crucial!
 Bring an extra set of eyes and ears whenever possible — especially trained ones.
 We don’t mean someone who can pick a color or likes the shape of the Audi A7, we mean a real enthusiast!
 A passenger can give great feedback on ride and performance, and she might also notice some of those little noises and vibrations that could end up costing you down the road.
 Don’t forget to go through the vehicle service history file.
+If either of you do notice a strange or unreliable sound coming from the vehicle, it’s time to investigate further.
+You do not want to end up with a costly lemon your hands, so ensure that you do your research into both the car and the dealer.
+It’s important that you learn more about California lemon law to prevent you from making this mistake.
 Anyone willing to go through this process with you is either a great friend or relationship material.

 6. Pre-purchase inspection

 This should be done before negotiating the final price of a vehicle.
 Pre-purchase inspections will always come up with something and will often give you an edge at the bargaining table.
 They typically cost $100 – $200 and are performed by certified mechanics.
 Any vehicle repair facility is capable of a pre-purchase inspection.